-The Issuer has a senior debt rating from Standard & Poor's Rating Services of A- (outlook stable), a senior debt rating from Moody's Investors Service Ltd. of Baa1 (outlook stable) and a senior debt rating from Fitch Ratings of A+ (outlook negative).
+The Issuer has a senior debt rating from Standard & Poor's Rating Services of A- (outlook negative), a senior debt rating from Moody's Investors Service Ltd. of Baa1 (outlook stable) and a senior debt rating from Fitch Ratings of A+ (Rating Watch Negative).